brentgroves/repsys/a_status/current_tasks.md

 ## info

+- was able to access plex without config request from desktop server vlan.
 - All the knowledge of programmers who made the software in the lifecycle API.
 - OpenStack uses JuJu.
 - Does Nutanix use OpenStack?